BIOGRAPHY

 Irish Architectural Archive, Dublin

-2015 Charrette: First Open Call Exhibition, Turps Gallery, London
+2015 Charrette, with Lorraine Fossi, curated by James Tabbush, First Open Call Exhibition, Turps Gallery, London

 Selected Group Exhibitions